Karri Forest II - Logging Desolation

 I asked him, did he think it was disingenuous for photographers and journalists to claim impartiality?

-Dr Sarah Drummond essay, John Austin Survey II.i Bunbury Regional Art Gallery, Western Australia 2017
+Dr Sarah Drummond, catalogue essay John Austin Survey II 1994 - 2017, pub Bunbury Regional Art Gallery 2017